lovettchris/lovettchris.github.io/docs/posts/tower_garden/index.md

 ![server](server.png)

 Great.
 So no need for the liquid pH test kit, I now have a much more accurate number.
-Here I see a pH level of 5.9 which is ok, the Tower Garden manual says to keep it between 5.5 and 6.5.
+Here I see a pH level of 5.9 which is ok.
 I see an very quick response any time I add acid or alkali to the tank.

 The Teensy 4.1 source code lives here [https://github.com/lovettchris/SmartGarden](https://github.com/lovettchris/SmartGarden).